fedsten/rgb-resources/README.md

 # RGB-Resources
-This document aims to provide a comprehensive list of resources useful to understand and lear how to use the RGB protocol.
+This is a curated list of resources useful to understand the RGB protocol and learn how to use it.

 ## Articles
 - [Understanding the RGB protocol](https://medium.com/@FedericoTenga/understanding-rgb-protocol-7dc7819d3059)